Director Public Affairs and Development

 Before taking on her current position in 2015, Hamilton-Smith has held several positions within the District, most recently as Director of Cultural Resources.
 Prior to joining the Lake County Forest Preserves, she was an Assistant Curator of the Epstein Photographic Archives at the University of Chicago.
 These archives are a study collection that encompasses the entire history of art from ancient pre-history to the 1960s.

 Hamilton-Smith is a member of the American Alliance of Museums (AAM) and is certified with the Academy of Certified Archivists.
-She particularly values the Lake County Discovery Museum and wants others to know that the Museum is accredited by the AAM; a major achievement as only 5 percent of American museums receive this standard.
+She particularly values the Dunn Museum and wants others to know that the Museum is accredited by the AAM; a major achievement as only 3% of American museums receive this standard.
 She thinks it is an extraordinary place with great exhibits and programs that others should not hesitate to participate in and enjoy!